Dubshott/spring_portfolio/README.md

   - My favorite project was the Senior Assassins one.
 I thought it was a really good idea since senior assassins is a big part of our school.
 I also liked how they incorporated     a minilab into the the project by using the grayscale lab to show which player was in and which player was out.
 The design of the website is also pretty good.
 I just really     liked the idea and I think it could be something pretty big, so I think this was my favorite one.
 [Abhijay D.]
   - My favorite N@TM project was spotistats.
 I was able to see songs that I really liked on it.
 And seeing this project made me want to create one similar to it. i want to do a     ranking website like it but instead of using an api, the rankings would come from hte users of the website like my teams website.
 [Billy C.]

+### GOALS FOR TRIMESTER 2

+* #### How can we use computing to help me as a student in other classes?
+How can our computing work and projects help us study other subjects and interests?
+  -As a group, we think that we can use computing to help us in other classes by creating projects displaying what we have learned from the class.
+We can put everything we         learned from a certain class on a website rather than a presentation, which can be astetically pleasing and way more cleaner than just a boring presentation.
+Also, the skills   that we learned in this class can help us with problem solving as we leanred how to do a lot of problem solving in this class and this will help us propel and think             strategically in our other classes.

+* #### How can we use computing to build something that is fun for us, as well as leave a legacy for future DNHS students?
+  - We can use computing to build something that is for us, as well as leave a legacy for future DNHS students by creating a program/website that teaches how to code in Python       or Java.
+What would be really engaging and awesome for future students is that they can/could use our website to learn how to code in python or java and it could a wikipedia     page that has a lot of information, guidelines and guides on how to code and tips and tricks for thier projects.
+This could be added to the Nighthawk coders society website     and this can really help propell future students in thier projects.
+* #### How do we prepare ourselves and group for a 3rd Trimester project and obtain a sponsor?
+  - We can prepare ourselves and group for a 3rd trimeseter project and obtain a sponsor by building upon the coding skills that we are learning.
+With the more knwoeldge we gain     in the computer science world, we can our project really good, with a strong structure and defentive purpose.
+With all pof those intact togther, we can show oursleves to         different organizations and show that we truly have a solid purpose, we know how to code and use computer science, and most importantly that we know how to work togther as a     group, have good team skills and are able to work with others.